Petition for a New War!

 From blowing horns to puffing sales of fifth and sixth editions.

-An eminent contractor, whose name we couldn't
+An eminent contractor, whose name we couldn't hit on,

 Said that peace would put an end to the tranquillity of Britain,